awwx/meteor-offline-sim/README.md

-This implementation is just a first sketch at interfacing Meteor collections with the browser database; some more careful thought and review will be needed to figure out what race conditional we have or don't have.
+This implementation is just a first sketch at interfacing Meteor collections with the browser database; some more careful thought and review will be needed to figure out what race conditions we have or don't have.